woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/InstallWindowsManually.md

 - If it asks you to run it once again, do so

-POCO X3 Pro should now be in USB Mass Storage Mode.
+Xiaomi Mi 9 should now be in USB Mass Storage Mode.

 ## Installing Windows

-- Make sure you are in Mass Storage Mode, that your POCO X3 Pro is plugged into your PC
+- Make sure you are in Mass Storage Mode, that your Xiaomi Mi 9 is plugged into your PC
 - Mount the partitions you have created using diskpart and assign them some letters:

 ```batch